kubernetes-sigs/gateway-api/geps/gep-5224/index.md

-The consequence is that Gateway API can express "once you know where this request is going, transform it" but cannot express "before you decide where this request goes, do X." That second capability is what pre-routing filters are about.
+The consequence is that Gateway API can express "once you know where this request is going, transform it" but cannot express "before you decide where this request goes, do X." The capabilities of the latter are what pre-routing filters are about.

 ### Real Workloads Need to Act Before the Route Is Chosen